 If you’re after a show-stopper vegetarian number, you’ll be hard-pressed to beat this beetroot goat cheese pasta.

 Inspired by the classic beetroot and goat cheese pairing, beloved in salads and tarts, this dish blends together roasted sweet beets with tangy, creamy goat feta.
-The result is an incredible contrast of flavours all married into one fun, vibrant and wildly aesthetic pesto-style pasta sauce.
+The result is an incredible contrast of flavours all married into a vibrant and wildly aesthetic pesto-style pasta sauce.

 As a Registered Nutritionist, I’m all about finding tasty and creative ways to amp up your vegetables intake.
 Despite minimal ingredients, this pasta packs a mega flavour punch and offers up a good few serves of vegetables.